James Rogers McConnell: Battle of Verdun

-Death
+Death and legacy

 McConnell was flying in the area of St.-Quentin when two German planes shot him down on March 19, 1917.
-He was the last American pilot of the squadron to die under French colors before America entered the war in April,1917.
+He was the last American pilot of the squadron to die under French colors before America entered the war in April 1917.
 Both the plane and his body were found by the French, and he was buried at the site of his death, in a meadow at the edge of the village of Jussy, and was later reinterred at the Lafayette Escadrille memorial near Paris upon his father's wishes.
 McConnell was commemorated with a plaque by the French Government and a statue by Gutzon Borglum at the University of Virginia, as well as an obelisk on the court square of his home town of Carthage, North Carolina.
 The monument bears an inscription reading in part, "He fought for Humanity, Liberty and Democracy, lighted the way for his countrymen and showed all men how to dare nobly and to die gloriously."

 In his final letter, found among his effects, McConnell wrote:

 "My burial is of no import.
 Make it as easy as possible on yourselves.
 I have no religion and do not care for any service.
 If the omission would embarrass you, I presume I could stand the performance.

 "Good luck to the rest of you.
 God damn Germany and Vive la France."

+The Gilliam–McConnell Airfield, built in Carthage, North Carolina in 1994, was named partly in homage to McConnell.